Education and Lifestyle

 The Supervisor Development Program is designed to help supervisors become effective and inspired in their role at CSU for the betterment of themselves and their team members.

-The Career Counseling and Assessment Clinic at CSU’s Psychological Services Center offers a comprehensive career assessment program for CSU employees and immediate family members at 60% off the already-discounted faculty and staff rate, thanks to C2C.
+The Career Counseling and Assessment Clinic at CSU’s Psychological Services Center offers a comprehensive career assessment program for CSU employees and their immediate family members at 60% off the already-discounted faculty and staff rate, thanks to C2C.
 The program includes formal assessments of interests, values, personality, abilities, and workplace culture preferences; 5 one-on-one interpretation and career counseling sessions; and a comprehensive summary letter.
 The service is designed to assist adults who are seeking a stronger sense of direction and purpose in their career.
 To take advantage of the program, simply call (970) 491-5212 and mention the C2C offer when scheduling your first appointment.

 Confucius Institute at Colorado State University